-5.8 On the basis of the 2009 BGS figures, Cumbria, with a population of around half a million people20, would need approximately 330,000 tonnes/year of land won sand and gravel and 650,000 tonnes/year of crushed rock.
-In 2009, Cumbria's quarries sold 520,000 tonnes of sand and gravel and 3.07 million tonnes of crushed rock, which equated to over one and a half times as much sand and gravel and nearly five times as much crushed rock as it needed for its own use.
-In 2014, Cumbria's quarries sold 680,000 tonnes of sand and gravel and 2.58 million tonnes of crushed rock; if the 2009 consumption per head figures were still valid, this would equate to sales of twice as much sand and gravel and nearly four times as much crushed rock as it needed for its own use.
+- carried out in 2015 appear to show that the downward trend is turning back up. - 5.8 On the basis of the 2014 BGS figures, Cumbria, with a population of around half a million people24, would need approximately 348,600 tonnes/year of land won sand and gravel and 712,100 tonnes/year of crushed rock.
+In 2014, Cumbria's quarries sold 680,000 tonnes of sand and gravel and 2.58 million tonnes of crushed rock, which equated to nearly twice as much sand and gravel and around three and a half times as much crushed rock as it needed for its own use.